GoldenStack/trove/.github/README.md

 Trove is a versatile loot table library.
 Although a lot of the base concepts here are similar to Minecraft's loot table system, Trove is much more flexible, permitting the usage of multiple different loot types (e.g. items and experience).
-Plus, it has a convenient API, emphasizes immutable data structures, and supports full serialization and deserialization of all types supported by Configurate, including JSON and YAML.
+Plus, it has a convenient API, emphasizes immutable data structures, and supports full serialization and deserialization of all formats supported by Configurate, including JSON and YAML.

 The two modules are Core and Minestom.
 The Core module contains the basic functioning pieces of the library, while Minestom contains a nearly full implementation for Minecraft's loot tables for Minestom.